Okay, I’m going to hit the nail on the head, people!

 So, the question remains, why won’t writers and social media experts spend more or care about their visual identity?

 Beyond branding design is structure and functionality, and bloggers at least have help because of content management systems (CMS, like WordPress), but their site can still be chaotic and not giving them what they seek.
-Yes branding and design is important to be memorable, but a website or blog platform should have one clearly defined goal.
-Are you gathering emails via an opt-in for your email newsletter or e-blasts, trying to sell an event or products, or push a video or some other content?
+Yes branding and design is important to be memorable, but a website or blog platform should have a clearly defined goal.
+Are you gathering emails via an opt-in for your email newsletter or e-blasts, trying to sell an event or products, or push a video or some other content out there?

-Your blog or site is only effective if you are getting what you seek.
-If you are not, the site must change.
-Period.
+Your blog or site is only effective if others are getting what they seek.
+If they are not, the site must change.

 - The Difference Between a Header and a Banner for Advertising Your Business